dashbird/site/content/blog/how-to-reduce-costs-on-aws-lambda.md

 The Lambda internal memory can be used as a cheap and fast caching mechanism.
 As it’s widely known, anything loaded outside the handler function remains in memory for the next invocations.

 We can keep a copy of information retrieved from a database, for example, so that in future requests the data can be pulled from the Lambda internal memory.
-[This article](https://dashbird.io/blog/leveraging-lambda-cache-for-serverless-cost-efficiency/) we published recently illustrates with a few basic examples and covers a few points to pay attention to when implementing this strategy.
+[This article](https://dashbird.io/blog/leveraging-lambda-cache-for-serverless-cost-efficiency/) we published recently illustrates this with a couple of basic examples and covers a few points to pay attention to when implementing this strategy.

 ## Constant monitoring is essential